Jacques Cousteau: 1950–1970s

-In 1957, he was elected as director of the Oceanographical Museum of Monaco.
+In 1957, he was elected as director of the Oceanographic Museum of Monaco.
 He directed Précontinent, about the experiments of diving in saturation (long-duration immersion, houses under the sea), and was admitted to the United States National Academy of Sciences.

 He was involved in the creation of Confédération Mondiale des Activités Subaquatiques and served as its inaugural president from 1959 to 1973.

 Cousteau also took part in inventing the "SP-350 Denise Diving Saucer" in 1959 which was an invention best for exploring the ocean floor, as it allowed one to explore on solid ground.

 In October 1960, a large amount of radioactive waste was going to be discarded in the Mediterranean Sea by the Commissariat à l'énergie atomique (CEA).
-The CEA argued that the dumps were experimental in nature, and that French oceanographers such as Vsevelod Romanovsky had recommended it.
+The CEA argued that the dumps were experimental in nature, and that French oceanographers such as Vsevolod Romanovsky had recommended it.
 Romanovsky and other French scientists, including Louis Fage and Jacques Cousteau, repudiated the claim, saying that Romanovsky had in mind a much smaller amount.
 The CEA claimed that there was little circulation (and hence little need for concern) at the dump site between Nice and Corsica, but French public opinion sided with the oceanographers rather than with the CEA atomic energy scientists.
 The CEA chief, Francis Perrin, decided to postpone the dump.
 Cousteau organized a publicity campaign which in less than two weeks gained wide popular support.
 The train carrying the waste was stopped by women and children sitting on the railway tracks, and it was sent back to its origin.

 In the 1960s, Cousteau was involved with a set of three projects to build underwater "villages"; the projects were named Precontinent I, Precontinent II and Precontinent III.
-Each ensuing project was aimed at increasing the depth at which people continuously lived under water, and were an attempt at creating an environment in which men could live and work on the sea floor.
+Each ensuing project was aimed at increasing the depth at which people continuously lived under water, and were an attempt at creating an environment in which men could live and work on the seafloor.
 The projects are best known as Conshelf I (1962), Conshelf II (1963), and Conshelf III (1965).
 The names "Precontinent", and "Continental Shelf Station" (Conshelf) were used interchangeably by Cousteau.